 DID YOU KNOW MOSES WAS REJECTED TEN TIMES, 10, BY PHARAOH?

-For those that celebrate and joining together soon around the table, it will be Passover Seder 2017.
+For those that celebrate and joining together soon around the table for Passover Seder.

 The joy of the gathering, the joy of the delicious food, the joy of being together to remember a time in biblical history what freedom tastes like.
 Matzah, the bread of affliction.
 The pain and suffering the Jewish people felt and experienced living in Egypt against their will.
 One of the four questions is “On all other nights we eat either sitting up or reclining, but on this night, we all recline.”
 For the freedom of comfort and no longer experiencing pain and suffering.

-What is the message for this Passover 5777/2017 as we gather together?
+What is the message for Passover as we gather together?
 Be less like Pharaoh and more about that good heart you want everyone to see about you.
 Remember there can be consequences to our actions and the decisions we feel are the right ones.
 We often say, “It works, it is us!”
 The holiday returns each and every year, and like the holiday our actions can come back full circle too.
-When you need the person(s) you have rejected, be prepared, you may hear the word “No!”

 Let’s ALL NOT be like Pharaoh!